 Admittedly, these are mini-stories.
 They are by no means a hero’s journey.
 But they tap into the stories that we all tell ourselves.
 Stories about how our lives could be…

 We’ve been telling each other stories since the dawn of time.
 In fact, it’s probably hardwired into our DNA – we’re born storytellers.

 So if you’re not telling stories in your articles, on your landing pages, and on your ‘About’ page, you’re leaving a lot on the table.

-But there’s one thing all good stories have in common.
-Actually, it’s three things: a character, conflict, and resolution.
+- All good stories have three elements: a character, conflict, and resolution

-Use those three elements in your online storytelling and you’ll get your readers’ full attention.
+Use these elements in your online storytelling and you’ll get your readers’ full attention.

 It’s our programing – we can’t help it.